Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/virtualbox.md

  encouraged to contribute while Oracle ensures the product always meets professional quality criteria.

- This is thye Unofficial AppImage built on top of "Conty" (Arch Linux).
+ This is the Unofficial AppImage built on top of "Conty" (Arch Linux).

  It is based on VirtualBox KVM, not to depend on the "vboxdrv" driver.